Jun 28, 2023 - Ancestry

 linkedin_ancestry_update_ICA

-23andMe has added finer detail for customers with roots that trace back to Indigenous American ancestors, with 18 regions in Central America, from Guatemala in the north to Panama in the south.
+23andMe has added finer detail for customers whose roots trace back to Indigenous American ancestors.
+There are 18 regions in Central America, from Guatemala in the north to Panama in the south.

 The update is part of our continuing work to improve 23andMe’s Ancestry reports and features.
-Recently 23andMe added new details for people with Indigenous Mexican Ancestry, and previously updated reports on North American Indigenous ancestry and Indigenous Caribbean ancestry.
-This new update allows customers with ancestry from one of these Central American indigenous Genetic Groups to see their connections genetically as well as geographically.
+Recently, 23andMe added new details for people with Indigenous Mexican Ancestry and previously updated reports on North American Indigenous ancestry and Indigenous Caribbean ancestry.
+This latest update allows customers with ancestry from one of these Central American indigenous Genetic Groups to see their connections genetically and geographically.

 Indigenous Populations of Central America

-Central America is at a crossroad between Mesoamerican, Chibchan-speaking, and Andean cultural and linguistic spheres.
+Central America is at a crossroads between Mesoamerican, Chibchan-speaking, and Andean cultural and linguistic spheres.

-Long before colonization, Indigenous societies like the Maya, in what is now Guatemala, southern Mexico and northern Honduras, and the Nahua in what is now Mexico and El Salvador built thriving and sophisticated communities dating back many centuries.
-But there are dozens of other Indigenous populations that also thrived in different geographic areas of the region with their own distinct languages and culture such as the people of the Coclé culture in what is now Panama, or the Lenca people in Honduras and El Salvador.
+Long before colonization, Indigenous societies like the Maya in Guatemala, southern Mexico, northern Honduras, and the Nahua in Mexico and El Salvador built thriving and sophisticated communities dating back many centuries.
+However, dozens of other Indigenous populations also thrived in different geographic areas of the region with their own distinct languages and cultures, such as the people of the Coclé culture in what is now Panama or the Lenca people in Honduras and El Salvador.

-The ruins of Copán in Honduras offer a glimpse of the sophistication of the Mayan people dating back to pre-Columbian time.
+The ruins of Copán in Honduras offer a glimpse of the sophistication of the Mayan people dating back to pre-Columbian times.

-While the region’s independence from Spain in 1821 allowed for more regional autonomy and ended forced labor of Indigenous people, it did not make their lives better.
-New governments did not respect Indigenous communal land rights, and this often left them in more extreme poverty.
+While the region’s independence from Spain in 1821 allowed for more regional autonomy and ended the forced labor of Indigenous people, it did not improve their lives.
+New governments did not respect Indigenous communal land rights, which often left them in more extreme poverty.
 The lingering inequities from that history can be seen today within these nations, as detailed by the World Bank’s report on Indigenous Latin America.

 Ancestry Composition update